South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Our SC Medicaid Spend Down Calculator can assist persons in determining if they might have a spend down, and if so, provide an estimate of the amount.
 Calculate your spend down.

 3) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
 For these persons, Medicaid planning exists.
-By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
-Connect with a Medicaid Planner.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid-eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Certified Medicaid Planner.

 Specific South Carolina Medicaid Programs